 How neck pain is treated depends on what the diagnosis reveals.
 However, most patients are treated successfully with rest, medication, immobilization, physical therapy, exercise, activity modifications, or a combination of these methods.

 For example, if the pain is caused by inflammation as a result of stretching muscles and ligaments beyond their limits, your orthopedist may prescribe rest and a neck collar for a specified period of time, as well as medication to reduce inflammation.
 If medication is prescribed to reduce pain, it should be used only as directed and should not be taken for extended periods of time.
 In addition, remember that if your orthopedist prescribes rest, it is vital that you follow instructions carefully.

 When neck pain persists or is chronic, your orthopedist may recommend a rehabilitation program that includes an exercise program and various types of physical therapy to help you relieve your pain and prevent it from coming back.

-This brochure has been prepared by the American Academy of Orthopaedic Surgeons and is intended to contain current information on the subject from recognized authorities.
-However, it does not represent official policy of the Academy and its text should not be construed as excluding other acceptable viewpoints.
+This brochure has been prepared by the American Academy of Orthopedic Surgeons and is intended to contain current information on the subject from recognized authorities.
+However, it does not represent the official policy of the Academy and its text should not be construed as excluding other acceptable viewpoints.